lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 <img width="1127" alt="image" src="img/TaskExample.png" />

 - `Trigger` :
 This triggers the segment to execute.
 If the `instantiate` port is triggered, execution starts from the first segment.
-If the `retry` port is triggered, it resumes from the indicated segment number passed by the port.
+If the `reexecute` port is triggered, it resumes from the indicated segment number passed by the port.

 - `TaskBody` :
 This reactor contains user-defined C code for the task inside the preamble.
 Users can define task-specific inputs and outputs here.